balancer/docs-v3/docs/concepts/vault/onchain-api.md

 :::info Interacting with the Vault on-chain
 The  Ethereum Virtual Machine (EVM) imposes bytecode restrictions that limit the size of deployed contracts.
-In order to achieve the desired functionality, the Vault exceeds the bytecode limit of ###kb.
+In order to achieve the desired functionality, the Vault exceeds the bytecode limit of 24.576 kb.
 To overcome this, the Vault inherits from OpenZeppelin's Proxy contract and leverages delegate calls, allowing for the vault to utilize the functionality of more than one deployed smart contract.

 When interacting with the Balancer Vault via solidity, it is recommended to cast the Vaults address to an `IVault`.
 You can find the interface [here](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/IVault.sol) or as part of [this]() npm package.